-This course is to prepare students to their roles and duties as the clinical medical assistant.
+This course prepares students for their roles and duties as the clinical medical assistant.
 It covers health care clinical settings and laboratory procedures.
-Instruction includes Universal Precautions, Infection Control.
-Medical Asepsis and sterilization techniques will be studied.
-Vital Signs and Measurements, medical history will be practiced.
-Students will learn the methods of the Physical Examination and Assessment Procedures of the Body Systems.
+Instruction includes Universal Precautions, Infection Control, Medical Asepsis and Sterilization Techniques.
+Student will practice taking Vital Signs, Measurements, and Medical History.
+Students will also learn methods of the Physical Examination and Assessment Procedures of the body systems.